stefan1893/TM-VI/README.md

 |04|Going deeper | Check behavior in deeper BNNs

-## VIMLTS Keras layer
+## Customized Keras layer for TM-VI
-To use the VIMLTS Keras layer, you have to import the
+To use the TM-VI Keras layer, you have to import the

 >  src.vimlts_keras.py